TradeControl/tradecontrol.github.io/tutorials/installing-local.md

 ### Service

 Trade Control is a multi-user [scalable environment]({{ site.url }}#scalable-solution).
 Whilst installing it locally is a good place to start (or end if there will only be one user), the server components still need to be set up.
-This could prove frustrating if you are without prior experience.
+This could prove frustrating if you are not an IT professional.
 Please [contact support]({{ site.url }}/contact) for assistence.

 ### Downloads